THE WHITE HOUSE

 With the support of individuals, foundations, corporate and tribal donors, First Nations Development Institute improves economic conditions for Native Americans through technical assistance & training, advocacy & policy, and direct financial grants in five key areas:

 Founded in 1980, First Nations began its national grantmaking program in 1993.
-Through year-end 2016, we have successfully managed 1,238 grants totaling more than $27 million to Native American projects and organizations in 39 states, the District of Columbia and U.S. Territory American Samoa.
+Through mid-year 2017, we have successfully managed 1,345 grants totaling more than $28.9 million to Native American projects and organizations in 39 states, the District of Columbia and U.S. Territory American Samoa.

 Read about the first 35 years of First Nations' history here.